jasons-gh/the-chomsky-index/README.md

 On Mac, download The_Chomsky_Index.zip [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.0.0/The_Chomsky_Index.zip), unzip it and run display.app, which should require no further setup.

+### Linux Ubuntu

+On Linux Ubuntu, download The_Chomsky_Index [using this link](https://github.com/jasons-gh/the-chomsky-index/releases/download/v1.0.0/The_Chomsky_Index), and in the executable properties tick *Allow executing file as program*, which should require no further setup.

 ## Install from source with pyinstaller

 First install the requirements with